 So you’ll want to be found for “accountant + name of city/town”.

-You can read my full guide to earning citations.
+You can read my complete guide to earning citations.

 Google My Business

-GMB is a good place to start improving your rankings in Google for local and place related searches.
+GMB is an excellent place to start improving your rankings in Google for local search and place-related searches.